nettoyoussef/find_apartment/README.md

 - Folium (map generation)
 - Selenium (web scrapper)
 - numpy (pandas and data manipulation)
-- pandas (to organized processed information)
+- pandas (to organize processed information)
 - beautifulsoup (parsing the web results)
 - python-decouple (for the .env file)

 ## Attribution/Inspiration

-This work is inspired, steals and borrows a lot from this [https://mattrighetti.com/2022/04/05/i-need-to-find-an-appartment.html](Hacker News' featured post), from Mattia Righetti.
+This work is inspired, steals and borrows a lot from this [Hacker News' featured post](https://mattrighetti.com/2022/04/05/i-need-to-find-an-appartment.html), from Mattia Righetti.